 Optimizing content for search engine bot, on the other hand, is a little bit complex.

 Remember, I told you that it is very important to conduct comprehensive keyword research when planning a blog post?
-Well, this is where the value of the choosing keyword comes into play.
+Well, this is where the value of the chosen keyword comes into play.

-Use your choosing keyword in the blog post title, subheadings, tags, and labels.
+Use your chosen keyword in the blog post title, subheadings, tags, and labels.

 It’s also very important that you include your chosen keyword in the URL of your post; this goes a long way in influencing your position on the search engine result page.